ushahidi/new-platform-e2e-testing/README.md

 Each main test file has two associated files:

-### Locator files
+### Locator file
 Named to match the associated test file.
 Most elements on the platform have custom attributes added to them in the format data-qa="element_name"
 This is then declared in the locators file and referred to from the test files.
 Locators folder has files that have custom element selectors.
 Locator files sit here.

-### Functions files
+### Functions file
-Functions folder has the core functions for the tests.
+Named to match the associated test file.
+Functions file has the core functions for the tests.
 The main test file calls from from the functions file located in the Functions folder.

 ## Getting Set Up